-Whether it’s visiting family in the Christmas holidays or jetting off to the coast in the summer break, there are occasions when we have to travel in a car with kids much longer than we’d really like to!
+Whether it’s visiting family in the Christmas holidays or jetting off to the coast in the summer break, there are occasions when we have to travel in a car with young kids, babies and toddlers much longer than we’d really like to!

 Never fear though.
 I’m here with lots of tips on how you can survive any long road trip with kids in tow.
+Discover how to prevent boredom and keep kids entertained no matter how long you will be on the road.
 Continue reading “Your ultimate guide of how to survive a long car journey with kids”

-Whilst we love exploring places far and wide, we also love exploring our home county of Gloucestershire for family days out.
-Whilst days out to attractions with kids can get quite costly with ticket prices, parking charges, meals and fuel costs, it can be much cheaper and even free to take the kids for local free family days out.
-We are very lucky to have a few great places nearby to visit if we don’t fancy spending a lot of money or even any at all.
-If you are ever in my neck of the woods in south west England then here are a few of the best places you can visit with kids without spending a penny.
+Whilst we love exploring places far and wide, we also love exploring our home county of Gloucestershire for free family days out.
+Whilst days out to attractions with kids can get quite costly with ticket prices, parking charges, meals and fuel costs, it can be much cheaper and even free to take the kids for local family days out.
+In this blog post I will share 8 of our favourite free days out with kids in Gloucestershire.
 Continue reading “8 free days out with kids in Gloucestershire”

 It’s also to cover unexpected bills, such as our Mazda Bongo camper repair bills!
 I fear we purchased a money pit having already spent £400 on a new turbo and it now being back in the garage for over one week already with an engine problem that will cost us £1200 providing they don’t find anything else wrong in there…

 This means we probably won’t have as many luxurious holidays away as we have been in 2018 – Fuerteventura, Center Parcs and Bluestone and several smaller camping trips/nights away.